ietf-wg-cellar/matroska-specification/notes.md

 ### No Lacing

-When no lacing is used, the number of frames in the lace is ommitted, and only one frame can be stored in the `Block`.
+When no lacing is used, the number of frames in the lace is omitted, and only one frame can be stored in the `Block`.
 The LACING bits of the `Block` Header flags are set to `00b`.

 The `Block` for an 800-octet frame is as follows: